 If you’ve just bought your first bike, this probably isn’t the route to spin your tyres on.
 (Though we’d love you to prove us wrong.)
 For anyone who’s happy to cycle 30 miles in a day, and is prepared to tackle the odd hill, it’s eminently doable.

 The route from Skipton through the Yorkshire Dales to Ripon is all on-road, so a road bike will be fine.
 From Leeds to Skipton, and from Ripon to Harrogate, we suggest you use canal towpaths and old railway paths as an alternative to the A-roads followed by the Tour cyclists.
-Though these will mostly be ok for road bikes, the towpath is a bit narrower and bumpier as you get towards Skipton, so those with skinny tyres might want to detour onto the roads instead.
+Though these will mostly be ok for road bikes, the towpath is undergoing an upgrade as you get towards Skipton; until that’s finished, those with skinny tyres might want to detour onto the roads instead.

 A hybrid will cope with the full route, and you’ll appreciate the ‘granny gear’ if you have one.
 A mountain bike would cope with the surface, but you might find the hills a stretch!